alcf-lidar/alcf-lidar.github.io/_includes/tutorial.md

 ## Tutorial

-This tutorial shows how to use ALCF to process ceilometer observations, simulate lidar from model output and compare the two.
+This tutorial shows how to use the ALCF to process ceilometer observations, simulate lidar from model output and compare the two.
 As an example, we will use 24 hours of Lufft CHM 15k ceilometer observations at the Birdlings Flat site in Canterbury, New Zeland on 4 July 2016,